-Munchkin cats are not healthy because of their short legs.
-They may have back problems because of the lack of support their legs provide.
-They are similar to dachshunds for this reason.
+Munchkin cats are not as healthy as many other breeds because of their short legs.
+They may have back problems because of the lack of support their legs provide—similar to dachshunds.
 However, studies have looked at the possibility of back problems in this breed and found none.
 It may be that back problems are relatively rare or that more studies need to be done.

 Male vs Female